sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

 +++
-title = "Loop Unswitching"
+title = "The Loop Unswitching Optimization"
 [extra]
 latex = true
 bio = """
   [Sameer Lal](https://github.com/sameerlal) is a Master of Engineering student in Computer Science.
-He studied Electrical and Computer Engineering and Math in his undergrad.
+He studied Electrical and Computer Engineering and Math in his undergraduate also at Cornell.
 He is interested in probability-related fields."""
 [[extra.authors]]
 name = "Sameer Lal"
 +++